10 Simple Ways to Eat Clean & Save Green

 1. Budget and meal plan.
 First step, set a comfortable budget.
 Then, examine your fridge and pantry.
 I bet you’ve got a lot of goodies in there.
 Next, map out your menu with my easy meal plan.
 Don’t skip this step, hot shot.
 Kitchen champions succeed not because they are the best of chefs, but because they plan their arses off.
 With more experience, you’ll get the hang of it.

 2. Buy bulk.
 While navigating the grocery store head straight to the bulk bins and stock up!
 As your bulk food staples grow, you’ll have shorter shopping lists and an arsenal of inspiration for your home-cooked meals.
 Added bonus: Display your beautiful beans, grains and spices in mason jars throughout your kitchen.
 Home-decor, Crazy Sexy style!

 3. Shop local: Farmers markets and Community Supported Agriculture (CSA).
 Farmers markets are a great place to buy organic foods on the cheap.
 In-season produce is almost always going to cost less, so try to be flexible and cook with the harvest.
 A CSA is another thrift-tastic way to eat with the seasons.
 If a CSA half-share seems like more veggies than you could eat or afford, see if a friend wants to go in on it with you.
 You can also freeze a portion of your haul for later or make a green juice!
-Here are some great websites for finding a market or CSA near you: Local Harvest, Eat Well Guide, Farmers Market, Farmer’s Market Online.
+Here are some great websites for finding a market or CSA near you: Local Harvest, Eat Well Guide, Farmer’s Market Online.